SOFTS-Raw sugar futures fall from last week's 11-year highs

 * For the arabica harvest, there is still only few areas ready, with most field work expected to pick-up pace later in the month and in June, analysts said.

-* Dealers noted the continuing reduction of ICE certified stocks with total of only 680,163 bags last Friday compared with 1.12 million bags a year earlier.
+* Dealers noted the continuing reduction of ICE-certified stocks, with total of only 672,365 bags on Monday compared with 1.12 million bags a year earlier.

 COCOA